sergeyleschev/design-patterns/sergeyleschev-design-patterns.md

 ## Contacts

 I have a clear focus on time-to-market and don't prioritize technical debt.
+And I took part in the Pre-Sale/RFX activity as a System Architect, evaluating efforts for Mobile (iOS-Swift, Android-Kotlin), Frontend (React-TypeScript) and Backend (NodeJS-.NET-Kafka-SQL-NoSQL).
+And I also formed the work of Pre-Sale as a CTO from Opportunity to Proposal via knowledge transfer to Successful Delivery.

 🛩️ #startups #management #cto #swift #typescript #database